Revisiting Face Forgery Detection: From Facial Representation to Forgery Detection: Experiment

-Additionally, we further evaluate the generalization of different FFD models on our $9$ cross-datasets.
-The quantitative comparison in Table~\ref{tab:gan-sd-based} shows that both our baseline BEiT v2' and Ours outperform other FFD methods, highlighting the importance of a backbone with real face knowledge and the effectiveness of competitive forgery cue extraction.
+We evaluate different FFD models on the $9$ cross-datasets we created.
+Table~\ref{tab:gan-sd-based} shows that both our baseline FB and CFB outperform other FFD methods, emphasizing the importance of a backbone with real face knowledge and the effectiveness of competitive forgery cue extraction.
 However, all listed FFD methods in Table~\ref{tab:gan-sd-based} exhibit poor generalization performance on StyleGAN3-generated faces, mainly due to unseen entire face forgeries during training and the high realism of these fakes.
 Therefore, we employ a small number of StyleGAN3-generated forged faces ($20$ images) to fine-tune different methods further, enabling verification of their rapid adaptability to unseen forgery techniques.
-The bottom row of Table~\ref{tab:gan-sd-based} presents the adaptability performance, where \textit{RECCE}~\cite{cao2022end} and \textit{BEiT v2'} show greater improvement by modeling real face features, while \textit{Ours} demonstrates even more impressive performance with a $21.45$\% improvement, proving its superior practicality.
+The bottom row of Table~\ref{tab:gan-sd-based} presents the adaptability performance, where \textit{RECCE}~\cite{cao2022end} and \textit{FB} show greater improvement by modeling real face features, while \textit{CFB} demonstrates even more impressive performance with a $21.45$\% improvement, proving its superior practicality.
+Additionally, we also validate the superiority of our method on DF40 across various face forgery algorithms.
+As shown in Table~\ref{tab:sota2}, our method achieves state-of-the-art performance with an average AUC improvement of $2.91$\%.